 Capital Credit Refunds

 The amount of each member's refund is based on a formula determined by the quantity and cost of kilowatt-hours (kwhs) purchased annually.
-Cuivre River has returned nearly $87 million to current and former members since 1976.
+Since 1976, CREC has returned nearly $94 million to current and former members.

-Capital credits are a unique benefit of being served by an electric cooperative and make Cuivre River very different from most Missouri utilities.
+Capital credits are a unique benefit of being served by an electric cooperative and make CREC very different from most Missouri utilities.
 Investor-owned electric utilities send their margins, or profits, to stockholders, and municipally-owned utilities keep their profits.

 - Your capital credits are reserved for you even if you discontinue CREC service.
 Cuivre River will attempt to reach you when refunds are made if a current address is on file.

 - Checks will expire after six months.
 Checks returned by mail are held while they remain valid.
 After six months they are applied as bill credits to their respective active accounts.
 By request, checks may also be donated to Operation Round Up for families in need.

 - To claim a check returned by mail, you must provide valid identification.